bigcartel/dugway/README.md

 ## Disclaimer

-**Dugway is a very new project and likely has several bugs and rough edges.** If you run into something weird, see if it's a [known issue](https://github.com/bigcartel/dugway/issues), and otherwise [report it](https://github.com/bigcartel/dugway/issues/new) and we'll do our best to fix it up.
+**Dugway is a very new project and likely has several bugs, rough edges, and missing features.** If you run into something weird or have a cool idea, see if it's a [known issue](https://github.com/bigcartel/dugway/issues), and otherwise [report it](https://github.com/bigcartel/dugway/issues/new) and we'll do our best to hook you up.
 Thanks.

 ## Install

 Dugway is Ruby gem so you'll need to have Ruby installed.
 Ruby is usually pre-installed on Mac OS X and Linux, and Windows users can install it using [RubyInstaller](http://rubyinstaller.org).
-From there, simply install the **dugway** gem from the terminal:
+From there, simply install the **dugway** gem from the terminal.

     gem install dugway

 ## Creating a new theme

-With Dugway installed, you can now create a new theme, simply give it a name:
+With Dugway installed, you can now create a new theme, simply give it a name.

     dugway create mytheme

 This will create a new directory named *mytheme* that contains a few configuration files and a starter theme to get you going.
-Here's what it looks like:

     mytheme
     ├── source